Georgia Simmerling: Skicross

-In the spring of 2011 she decided to switch to ski cross from alpine skiing.
+In the spring of 2011 Simmerling switched from alpine skiing to ski cross.
 During the next season she crashed out during a race and broke three vertebrae in her neck and back.
 She was in an upper body neck brace for seven weeks.
 She made her breakthrough during the 2013–14 World Cup season, taking seven top ten finishes on the World Cup and rounding out the season with consecutive third places in Åre and La Plagne.
 Simmerling competed for Canada at the 2014 Winter Olympics in ski cross where she placed 14th overall.
 The following season she scored second places in World Cup competitions on home snow in Nakiska and in the French resort of Val Thorens, finishing behind teammate Marielle Thompson both times.
 She started her return to ski cross competition in the 2016–17 World Cup with three ninth places and an eighth, before taking the first podium of her comeback when she finished third in the first of two rounds at Innichen, again behind Thompson.

 Track cycling

 After suffering a wrist injury in ski cross competition, Simmerling switched to competitive track cycling.
-After having plates and screws inserted in her wrist from her surgery, she started training on the bike within a week of suffering the wrist injury.
+After having plates and screws inserted in her wrist from her surgery, she started training on the bike within a week of the injury.
 Simmerling won a gold medal in team pursuit on her debut on the World Cup tour with Jasmin Glaesser, Laura Brown, and Steph Roorda.
-She would go on to win silver at the 2015 UCI Track World Championships with Glaesser, and new teammates Allison Beveridge and Kirsti Lay.
+She went on to win silver at the 2015 UCI Track World Championships with Glaesser and new teammates Allison Beveridge and Kirsti Lay.

 Simmerling participated as part of Canada's 2016 Olympic team in track cycling.
-Simmerling became the first Canadian athlete to compete at the Olympics in three different sports.
-There she cycled to a bronze medal in the team pursuit with Glaesser, Beveridge, Lay, and Brown.
-After the win she announced that she would begin training for ski cross again at the 2018 Winter Olympics.
+She became the first Canadian athlete to compete at the Olympics in three different sports.
+There, she cycled to a bronze medal in the team pursuit with Glaesser, Beveridge, Lay, and Brown.
+After the win, she announced that she would begin training for ski cross again at the 2018 Winter Olympics.
 She remains invested in cycling, having competed at the 2020 Summer Olympics and finishing fourth overall in the team pursuit.